Religion in the Comoros: Islam

 According to local legend, Islam was brought to Comoros in the 7th century by Mtswa Mwindza, ruler of Mbude on Ngazidja, and Muhammad ibn Uthman, son of Uthman ibn Affan.
 Their tombs are to be found in Ntsaweni, capital of Mbude.

 About 98% of the population in the Comoros are Sunni Muslim.
 Islam and its institutions have helped to integrate Comorian society and provide identification with a world beyond the islands' shores.
 Most adherents are of Arab, African or Malagasy origin, but there are also people of Indian and European descent.

 Comorians follow religious observances conscientiously and strictly adhere to religious orthodoxy.
 During colonization, the French did not attempt to supplant Islamic practices and were careful to respect the precedents of sharia as interpreted by the Shafi'i school of thought.
 All Muslim holidays are observed, including Id al-Adha, Muharram, Ashura, Mawlid, Laylat al-Mi'raj and Ramadan.
 Mawlid is marked by celebrations culminating in a feast prepared for the ulama.
-Comorians often consult mwalimus or fundi and marabouts for healing and protection from jinn.
-Mwalimus activate jinn to determine propitious days for feasts, a successful marriage, conduct healing ceremonies and prepare amulets containing Quranic ayat.
+Comorians often consult mwalimus or fundi for healing and protection from jinn.

 Christianity

-About 2% of the Comoros population practices Christianity.
-These are generally Roman Catholics.
+In 2009, approximately 2% of the Comoros population practiced Christianity; these are generally Roman Catholics.
+In 2020, the figure was 0.5%.

 Proselytizing of Christianity or any other non-Islamic religion is prohibited.